Serru/MultiCobot-UR10-Gripper/README_ENG.md

 - [Configuration for a UR10 with gripper using its motion planning on the physical robot](https://github.com/Serru/MultiCobot-UR10-Gripper-Campero)

 ## Video with the results
-Here is a video with the results of the simulations performed in 'Gazebo'.
+Here is a video with the results of the simulations performed in `Gazebo`.
 The video shows two and four robots performing a *pick & place* without human intervention.
 Then it shows how a person controls two cobots with Leap Motion, and finally the developed result was tested with the physical Campero robot.

 <p>
 <a href="https://drive.google.com/file/d/1oqVyre4vlfHqH9SrQuyXH00GcmwIuP97/view?usp=sharing" title="Link Title">